jabranr/jabranr.github.io/articles/fix-wrangler-error-in-remix-app.md

 ```

 - Save the files
-- Go to root of the app in the CLI
+- Go to the root of the app in the CLI
-- Run following and wait for it to finish creating the patch
+- Run the following and wait for it to finish creating the patch

 ```bash
 node_modules/.bin/patch-package wrangler
 ```

 This will create a patch file in `patches/warngler+{version}.patch`.
-It will look something like following:
+It will look something like the following:

 > Do not copy the following code.
 It is incomplete and for reference only.